haveachin/infrared/README.md

 `ListenTo` is the address that the proxy listen to for incoming connections **not implemented yet**
 `ProxyTo` is the address that the proxy sents the incoming connections to
 `DisconnectMessage` is the text that gets diplayed as reason for the disconnect (use $username when you want to use their username)
+`Timeout` is the duration befor it will be shut down
 `Command` is the command that start the minecraft server

 **Only used if the** `Command` **is not present**